How To Make the Best Grilled Cheese Sandwich Ever

 4. Pile on Extra Ingredients (or Not)

 Want to give your grilled cheese some personality?
 Layer on flavorful toppings to make your own custom sandwich.
 Don’t pile the ingredients too high because it will be hard to flip your sandwich.
 Flat items like deli meats, pickles and hot peppers, bacon, sliced fresh tomatoes, apples, and pears, and leafy greens are all good additions.
-Try our Grilled Cheese and Apple sandwich or a Grilled Ham and Cheese with Strawberry Jam.
+Try our Gourmet Grilled Cheese with Bacon.

 5. Brown on Both Sides